army-mehak/Project3-Azure-ML/starter_file/README.md

 13. thal: 3 = normal; 6 = fixed defect; 7 = reversible defect
 14. target column, 0 = heart disease not present, 1 = heart disease present

 In this project, the heart dataset was used to create an AutoML model and a customized model by tuning hyperparameters.
 The data was taken from Kaggle and preprocessed.
 Some large values on some attributes were standardized and binning was performed on the age column.
 After preprocessing the data, the data was fed into AutoML model and the best model was Voting Ensemble with 93.8% accuracy.
-The preprocessed data was also fed into a custom model of Logistic Regression was created where parameter hyperparameter tuning and the best model had an accuracy of 88.X%.
-The Voting Ensemble model from AutoML was deployed as a webservice and the rest endpoint HTTP was available.
+The preprocessed data was also fed into a custom model of Logistic Regression where parameter hyperparameter tuning was performed and the best model had an accuracy of 88.X%.

 ### Task
-The classification is a binary classification with 0 representing an absence of heart disease and 1 representing presence of heart disease.
+This data is a binary classification with 0 representing an absence of heart disease and 1 representing presence of heart disease.
 The dataset consist information of patient that might be having heart disease.
 The target column has values 0 and 1 which determines if the patients has heart disease.

 The following steps were adapted for processing the data:
 1. On the age column, binning was performed into 7 groups from 0-7 to allow less computational cost.
-2. Standardization was performed on attributes trestbps, chol and thalach to reduce the value.
+2. Standardization was performed on attributes 'trestbps', 'chol' and 'thalach' to reduce the value.
+Standardization gives all features the same influence on the distance metric.
 3. Null value rows were dropped as part of data cleaning.

 ### Access